 Installation#

-To run the following commands your shell must be inside the InVesalius folder:
+To run the following commands, ensure your shell is inside the InVesalius folder:

 cd invesalius3